atugman/IBM-Cloud/Labs/Kubernetes/Pod-Scheduling-Lab/guide.md

 Even though the issue for both pods is exactly the same, let's evaluate two separate methods to fix the issue and allow the Kubernetes scheduler to schedule the pods.

-> #### Remediating Pending Pods via Tolerations
+### Remediating Pending Pods via Tolerations

 We know that pod2 cannot be scheduled to node2 because of the node taint.
 We also know that the labels of node2 *do* match the node selector of pod2.
 Now, we know this because we're in a lab exercise.
 Typically there'd be a few more steps involved, namely tracking down the nodes with the node taints, and validating their node labels.

-But for now, let's fix the issue via tolerations.
+But for now, let's focus on fixing the issue via tolerations.
 Recall that node taints are designed to *repel* pods, which is why our pods are in a pending state.
 If we want our node taint to repel all pods *with the exception of* certain pods, we can add a toleration to our pod spec.

 Remove the comments from ```pod2.yaml```, and save the file.
 Take note of the toleration we've now added to the pod spec.

-Rerun ```kubectl apply -f pod2.yaml``` from your terminal (make sure you're back in the ```specs_taints_exercises``` folder, or supply a relative path in the command).
+Rerun ```kubectl apply -f pod2.yaml``` from your terminal (make sure you're back in the ```taints_exercises``` folder, or supply a relative path in the command).

 After you see the ```pod/pod2 configured``` message, rerun ```kubectl get pods -o wide```, and pod2 should now be running on node2.

 Tolerations are a great way to make sure specific pods can run on our tainted nodes.
-Let's try one other simple approach for pod3 - let's see what happens when we remove the node taint from node3, knowing that our node labels and selectors match.
+Now, for pod3, let's see what happens when we remove the node taint from node3, knowing that our node labels and selectors match.

 Run the following command to remove the taint from node3 (be sure to include the "-" at the end).